yurakas97/dapp/README.md

 7. ```just deploy optimism base``` to deploy
 8. ```just create-channel``` to create a custom IBC channel
 9. use the Live Server extension (VSCode) to run or just open the ```interface/index.html``` file through the browser to start the UI/UX interface
 10. ```node app.js``` runs a local server that listens to requests from the web page and sends packets through IBC.
+11. or ```just send-nft-info``` to transfer the last minted on Optimis NFT info through IBC